 Using templates with Schema will make working with Schema much faster, easier, less prone to errors, and also will avoid issues with keeping Schema updated on pages—all at the same time.

-As we mentioned above, when you create a Schema from the post itself, you can create a template for your current configuration by simply clicking the “Save as Template” button.
-But, you also have a dedicated interface from where you can start creating templates.
+However, you also have a dedicated interface from which you can start creating templates.
 And that interface offers additional benefits.
 We will cover them in detail later in the article; right now, let us get back to the schema creation option and finish setting it up.

 7.1 Saving the Schema (Again)